Pinpoint tests of microclimate control (cars from 08.2001)

 No

-LOCATE and REPAIR the open circuit between the heater fan motor and ground point G14 using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the open in the electrical circuit between the heater blower motor and ground point G14 using the wiring diagrams.
+CHECK the system for proper operation.

-J5: CHECKING THE ELECTRICAL CIRCUITS BETWEEN THE HEATER ELECTRIC FAN AND THE EATC MODULE
+J5: CHECKING THE ELECTRICAL CIRCUITS BETWEEN THE HEATER FAN MODULE AND THE EATC MODULE

 • Is the measured resistance less than 2 ohms in both cases?